Home

 The district might pursue disciplinary action in opposition to the student.

-In addition, a city hall assembly titled: 'The way to Talk to Kids About Faculty Violence' supplied by Alameda County Office of Education is scheduled for Wednesday at 6 p.m.
+In addition, a town corridor meeting titled: 'Find out how to Talk to Children About College Violence' offered by Alameda County Workplace of Training is scheduled for Wednesday at 6 p.m.

 Quelle: www.ktvu.com